jokey2k/pyClanSphere/api/index.rst

 ==============================

 Welcome in the pyClanSphere developer documentation.
-No matter if you are developing third party plugins, themes or if you want to get started with hacking on the pyClanSphere core, this documentation is ment to you.
+No matter if you are developing third party plugins, themes, translations  or if you want to get started with hacking on the pyClanSphere core, this documentation is meant to be for you.

 Contents:

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3

-   intro
+   gettingstarted/intro